pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 ***

 Hi.
-My name is [Pascal Laliberté](/) and, starting in the new year, I'll be offering a course **about a simple trick I've learned: how to write objectives in a way I call _have-done lists_**.
+My name is [Pascal Laliberté](/) and, starting in the new year, I'll be offering a course **about a trick I've learned: how to write objectives in a way I call _have-done lists_**.

 ## Here's what **_have-done lists_** look like:
 {: .have-done-lists-heading }